malva-ot/nomo/README.md

 To reiterate, all three schema operations must be deterministic.

 -  The encode operation allows parameters, therefore its output must depend solely on the combination of the parameters and input identifier.
- - The validate operation does not allow parameters and takes an identifier as input, therefore solely on the input identifier
+ - The validate operation does not allow parameters and takes an identifier as input, therefore its output depends solely on the input identifier
  - The decode operations does not allow parameters but takes an identifier-string as input.
 This does allow for what are effectively decoding parameters to be embedded in an identifier-string.

 #### 5.2.3 Round Trip Stability